Cajac/picoCTF-Writeups/picoCTF_2019/General_Skills/flag_shop.md

 This means it stores both positive and negative numbers in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) format.

 We can exploit this fact by wrapping around the value by doing an expensive purchase.
-The purchase needs to be larger than `2**31 - 1` for a 32-bit value.
+The value needs to be larger than `2**31 - 1` for a 32-bit integer.

 Each `Defintely not the flag` flag costs `900` and the `1337 Flag` costs 100000.
 Our start balance is 1100.
 So if we buy `(2**31 - 1 - 1100 + 100000) // 900` flags we ought to wrap around.